SyedBahjat/voxscribe/README.md

 ### Available Scripts

-- `npm install`: Install
+- `npm i`: Install the necessary dependencies.
-- `npm install --save-dev http-proxy-middleware`
-- `npm start`: Start development server
+- `npm run dev`: Start the development server with auto-reloading and an instant preview.
-- `npm run build`: Create production build
+- `npm build`: Build the project.
-- `npm test`: Run tests
-- `npm run eject`: Eject from Create React App (not recommended)

 ### Environment Variables